viktorvillalobos/holis/README.md

 127.0.0.1 holis.local
 ```

-this allows you to use:
+this allows you to use this endpoints:

 * https://adslab.holis.local:8000
 * https://firesoft.holis.local:8000
 * https://holis.local:8000

-2. Uploading the backend
+2. Uploading the backend ⚙️

 Upload containers in one single command